Cancer Insurance: What You Need to Know

-But the good news is that the overall cancer death rate dropped 25% from 1991 to 2014, and the American Cancer Society recently reported the biggest drop in a single year in cancer deaths from 2016-2017 ever recorded (a 2.2% drop)2 .
-It’s expected that the number of people living beyond a cancer diagnosis will rise to almost 19 million by 2024.3,4
+The good news is the overall cancer death rate in the United States dropped 29% from 1991 to 2017 and the American Cancer Society recently reported the biggest drop in a single year in cancer deaths ever recorded (a 2.2% drop from 2016-2017)[iii] .
+It is expected that the number of people living beyond a cancer diagnosis will rise to almost 22.2 million by 2030 [iv].

-A popular type of cancer insurance provides a lump sum benefit if a policyholder is diagnosed with or treated for a covered cancer.
-The money received is in addition to any other insurance benefit and can be used at the policyholder’s discretion to help pay for any medical and non-medical expenses.
+Every cancer insurance policy is different, but most include a lump sum payout after a policyholder is diagnosed with or treated for a covered cancer.
+The money received is in addition to any other insurance benefits and can be used at the policyholder’s discretion to help pay for any medical and non-medical expenses.

 People faced with a cancer diagnosis have to consider their treatment options.
-As if that isn’t enough to worry about, cancer treatment and its related costs can put their family’s savings in jeopardy.
+As if that isn’t worry enough, cancer treatments and their related costs can put their family’s savings in jeopardy.
 Suddenly, they have to find a way to meet insurance deductibles, coinsurance, and co-payments and pay for “everything else,” such as:

 This can add up to tens of thousands of dollars.
 Having a cancer policy “just in case” can be an invaluable peace of mind…especially if the unthinkable does happen.